knight-byte/Automate-Everything-Python/YLibrary/README.md

 ### This program is basically a Book downloader using command line i.e.

-- Terminal in Linux or Max
+- Terminal in Linux or Mac
 - CMD(Command prompt) or PowerShell in Windows

 ### This program uses Selenium to perform the action in the browser